abhigyanpatwari/GitNexus

 - Parsing — Extracts functions, classes, methods, and interfaces using Tree-sitter ASTs

-- Clustering — Groups related symbols into functional communities
+self/thisreceiver types across files with language-aware logic - Clustering — Groups related symbols into functional communities

 - Processes — Traces execution flows from entry points through call chains